Back to Blog

 Grief would be hard enough on its own.
 But losing a spouse also drops an avalanche of logistics on you, often within days.

 If your spouse handled the finances, you may not know the passwords, the account numbers, or even which bills are on autopay.
-If they handled home maintenance, you're now responsible for a furnace you've never looked at.
+If they handled home maintenance, you're responsible for a furnace you've never looked at.
 If they were the social planner, your calendar goes blank.
-These aren't just inconveniences.
-They're daily reminders that the person who carried half your life is gone, and you have to figure out their half in real time, while barely functioning.
+These aren't inconveniences.
+They're daily reminders that the person who carried half your life is gone.

 Patricia, who was widowed at fifty-eight, said the finances almost broke her.
 "Tom did everything.
 I didn't know what we owed, what we had, where anything was.
-I spent the first month just trying to find the login for our bank account.
-I felt stupid on top of feeling destroyed."
+I spent the first month just trying to find the login for our bank account."

 Some practical things that help during this period: